Fuerst Eye Center

 Board-Certified Ophthalmologists & Eye Surgeons located in West Covina, CA & Glendale / La Canada, CA

 Glaucoma affects more than 2.7 million Americans over the age of 40 and is one of the leading causes of blindness in the United States.
-At David J. Fuerst, MD, Inc., located in Glendale and West Covina, California, board-certified ophthalmologists David Fuerst, MD and Nicole Fuerst, MD utilize state-of-the-art diagnostic tools and techniques to diagnose and treat glaucoma and reduce your risk of permanent visual changes.
+At Fuerst Eye Center., located in Glendale and West Covina, California, board-certified ophthalmologists David Fuerst, MD and Nicole Fuerst, MD utilize state-of-the-art diagnostic tools and techniques to diagnose and treat glaucoma and reduce your risk of permanent visual changes.
 For an appointment, call the office or use the online booking tool today.

 Glaucoma is a disease in which pressure inside your eye causes damage to the optic nerve, which is the nerve that controls vision.
 Problems with the natural internal drainage systems in your eye often cause this increase in eye pressure.

 Your eye constantly produces an internal fluid called aqueous humor, which circulates in the front of the eye.
 When the drainage system in your eye isn’t working properly, the aqueous humor builds up, increasing eye pressure that leads to nerve damage.

 The types of glaucoma that affect drainage include:

 Open-angle glaucoma is the most common type.
 With this type of glaucoma, your eye drainage system is clogged, removing fluid at a slower pace.